 General introductionEvaluation Manual Biocides Version Date Paragraph Changes 2.0 October 2016 Initial version of this document 2.1 July 2017 Update on links The subject on Biocidal products based on micro-organisms has been amended to emphasize that the "Guidance on the Biocidal Products Regulation Volume V, Guidance on Active Micro-organisms and Biocidal Products" describes the procedures following data requirements, hazard and exposure assessment and risk characterisation for all aspects as physical chemical, efficacy, human toxicology, and environment.
 As the information presented in the introduction of the evaluation manuals is sufficient enough the subject is not described further anymore in the evaluation manual.
-Update of the situation on Disinfection By-Products.
-2.2 October 2017 5.4 Inclusion of CA-Nov16-Doc.4.3, Note for guidance on handling 'carriers' in the authorization of biocidal products.
+Update of the situation on Disinfection By- Products.
+2.2 October 2017 5.8 Inclusion of CA-Nov16-Doc.4.3, Note for guidance on handling 'carriers' in the authorization of biocidal products.
+5.9 Inclusion of ECHA documents with harmonised sentences for SPCs ('Frequently used sentences in the SPC and translations' and 'SPC AVKs translations') 2.3 January 2018 5.4 Addition of the Recommendation of the BPC Working Groups with regard to in situ generated active substances.